LucasDelfino92/morrowindsharp/mendingmw.md

 A crash course to Morrowind and Bethesda modding in general is:

 - Don't uninstall mods mid-playthrough, and if you do, keep a pre-uninstallation savefile as a backup in case things go wrong.
 - Read the description of every mod you install.
-Descriptions usually list requirements, compatibility issues, and known issues in the mod.
-This not only prevents future issues (or assures you they are "normal"), but it also helps you decide beforehand whether a mod is worth the trouble.
+Descriptions usually list requirements, compatibility issues, and known issues in a mod.
+This not only prevents future issues (or assures you they are "normal" or "expected"), but it also helps you decide beforehand whether a mod is worth the trouble.
 - File structure matters when installing a mod.
 The file structure is how files are organized for the game to read these files and use them.
 Incorrect file structure accounts for a good deal of mods that don’t work properly.
-For instance, .esm and .esp files always need to be inside Morrowind\Data Files\, or else the game simply won't register them.
+For instance, .esm and .esp files always need to be inside **Morrowind\Data Files**, or else the game simply won't register them.
 When a mod listed here has packaging issues, I will tell you how to fix them.
+Bear in mind that some mods do keep optional plugins in a separate folder, but these are the exception and descriptions usually make mentions of them.
 - Some mods come with BSA files.
 These contain data files for the mod.
-The most popular mod which includes BSA files is the Tamriel Rebuilt project.
-Said BSA files need to be registered in your Morrowind.ini file for the game to properly load the assets; failing to due so results in a well known problem of [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
-Just like before, I will tell you when to register a mod's BSA files just so you don't forget to do it yourself.
+The most popular mod which includes BSA files is the Tamriel Rebuilt project, which is not part of this guide.
+BSA files need to be registered in your Morrowind.ini file for the game to properly load the assets; failing to due so results in a well known problem of [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
+This particular guide, however, features no mods with BSA files.

 When installing mods manually, by extracting the contents of a mod and dropping them inside your Data Files folder, there is a chance you will be overwriting one mod's files with another mod's.
 This is where mod managers come in: they make modding easy by providing you with lots of tools to aid you in modding your game.

-Mod Organizer 2 lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
-This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order.
+**Mod Organizer 2** lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
+This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order, or you want to certain files not to overwrite another mod's.

 - To hide a plugin, right click on your installed mod and select **Information...**.
 - Select the **Filetree** tab.
 - Right click on the plugins, folders, or files you want to hide, and select **Hide**.
 - Mod Organizer 2 will hide the files, and these will no longer affect your game.

-One more quirk about Mod Organizer 2 that we need to talk about is **Overwrite** folder and how it ties together with these tools.
-The **Overwrite** folder is the destiny folder for the output of many of these tools, for instance:

-- Distant Land generation will place its contents here.
+One more quirk about Mod Organizer 2 is the **Overwrite** folder and how it ties together with the tools we installed in the **Setup** section.
+The **Overwrite** folder is the destiny folder for the output of many of these tools.
+For instance, Distant Land generation will place its contents here, inside the **distantland** folder.
-- TES3Merge will place its Merged Objects.esp here.
-- TESTool will place its Merged_Leveled_Lists.esp here.

 Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names.

+Now that we have installed all tools, our Mod Manager, and MGE XE, we can finally get onto patching Morrowind itself.

 ## MORROWIND CODE PATCH